sustc-xylab/Argpore/README.md

 ## Pre-requisites for installation

-	lastal	there is a version of last-744 will be downloaded with argpore in this git please makesure lastal and lastdb in last-744/src are execuatable and in your PATH before run argpore.sh
+	lastal	there is a version of last-744 will be downloaded with argpore in this git please make sure lastal and lastdb in last-744/scr are execuatable and in your PATH before run argpore.sh
 	ruby
 	R